Some posts contain compensated links. Please read this disclaimer for more info.

 Like most Macedonian cities, Dojran has its own legend.
-This one says that once upon a time, there was a girl named Dojrana who was forced to marry a Turkish officer that fell in love with her during the early Ottoman occupation.
+This one says that once upon a time, a girl named Dojrana was forced to marry a Turkish officer who fell in love with her during the early Ottoman occupation.
 The girl, however, was not interested in this and decided to take her own life by jumping into the stream where she used to fill water.
 After this, the stream expanded so much, it flooded the area and turned into a lake.

 The lake and the town that appeared next to it were subsequently named after the girl.
 Today, there’s a statue of Dojrana in the city center.

-Along the Dojran coastline, there are more than 50 hotels, resorts, and other accommodation facilities, and the city is slowly turning into a tremendous regional tourist hub that keeps attracting tourists from neighboring Greece, Bulgaria, and Serbia every summer.
+Along the Dojran coastline, there are more than 50 hotels, resorts, and other accommodation facilities.
+The city is slowly turning into a tremendous regional tourist hub that keeps attracting tourists from neighboring Greece, Bulgaria, and Serbia every summer.